idleberg/sublime-drunken-nsis/README.md

 ### Prince Versions

 Named after the Prince Emulator in Douglas Coupland's [Microserfs](http://www.wired.com/wired/archive/2.01/microserfs.html), these versions make no difference between `BringToFront`/`Bring2Front` or `Goto`/`Go2`.
-Again, make use of the `Tab` key.
+Again, make use of the `Tab` key to jump between fields.

 ## License